 Being surrounded by people who want to make a difference is one of the most rewarding aspects about working in the social sector.
 If we want to truly change lives and change circumstances for those in our communities, leaders must align their efforts through partnerships, networks, and collaborative efforts.

-Collective Impact initiatives are a unique approach to solving complex social problems because they involve cross-sector collaboration and include a centralized infrastructure, shared outcomes measurement strategy, and continuous communication between providers.
+Collective Impact initiatives are a unique approach to solving complex social problems because they involve cross-sector collaboration and include a centralized infrastructure, shared strategy for measuring outcomes, and continuous communication between providers.

 Nonprofit providers are rightfully focused on serving their clients.
 Therefore, relying on manual and often cumbersome processes for shared measurement as part of collective impact efforts often cause measurement activities to move down on the priority list when facing more pressing service delivery needs.
 However, funders require data.
 A cloud-based shared measurement system can automate several of data collection tasks, giving staff more time to focus on things that are truly moving the needle.
 In addition, a shared measurement system can increase access and reduce barriers to obtaining services.
 This is great news for the people we serve.